-- 543. Issuance procedures have been continuously enhanced, in terms of transparency and effectiveness.
-At the end of 1994, in order to improve transparency and predictability of issuance policy, the PDD started to disclose an advance calendar of the auction dates for the following year, along with a quarterly issuance program that gives more detail about the bonds and the amounts to be issued in the coming quarter.
-By doing so, all market participants are given detailed information, which is key to accurate planning of their activity for the following year or quarter. - 544.
-Since 1995, the auctions are carried out via a completely automated procedure at the Bank of Italy.
-As a consequence of a constant improvement, the lag between the collection of the bids and the announcement of the results has been reduced to a few minutes.
-The number of institutions allowed to participate in the auctions has been increased over time, and today an average of 40 institutions submit bids at each auction, including foreign institutions, who can submit bids even if they are not resident on the Italian territory.
+Issuance procedures have been continuously enhanced in transparency and effectiveness.
+At the end of 1994, to improve transparency and predictability of issuance policy, the PDD started to disclose an advance calendar of the auction dates for the following year, along with a quarterly issuance program that gives more detail about the bonds and the amounts to be issued in the coming quarter.
+In this way, all market participants are given detailed information, which is key to accurate planning of their activity for the next year or quarter.

+Since 1995, the auctions have been carried out via a completely automated procedure at the BOI.
+As a result of constant improvement, the lag between the collection of the bids and the announcement of the results has been reduced to a few minutes.
+The number of institutions allowed to participate in the auctions has been increased over time, and today an average of 40 institutions submit bids at each auction, including foreign institutions, who can submit bids even if they are not resident in Italian territory.